-Once every three years a group of students from the University of Puget Sound ventures out into the world for nine months of rigorous academic and personal inquiry.
-Visiting eight Asian nations, the group engages in a vast multicultural experience that forces them to confront novel systems of culture, economics, politics, religion, and philosophy.
-Asian classrooms and hands-on education extend the limits of the regular curriculum taking place on campus in the U.S.
+Once every three years a group of students from the University of Puget Sound travels to Asia for nine months of rigorous academic work and experiential learning.
+Visiting eight or more Asian nations, the group engages in a vast multicultural experience that compels them to engage with different systems of culture, economics, politics, religion, and philosophy.
+Academic work, Asian classrooms and experiential education in Asian cultural contexts extend the limits of the conventional curriculum.

-Third, upon their return to campus or their moving on to post-graduate activity, PRAST Program students remain friends and stay in communication with each other and the University.
-The Asian Studies Director and PRAST Program Director organize appropriate reunions of former groups, using events such as Asia Week, Homecoming, or Commencement as opportunities for reassembly.
-Former students are important mentors for upcoming participants in the Program, and prospective applicants or selected students can enrich their multicultural awareness well before the next program in Asia.
+Third, on their return to campus or moving on to post-graduate activity, PacRim Program students retain their strong community and stay in communication with each other and the University.
+The Asian Studies Director and PacRim Program Directors organize reunions of former groups, using events such as Homecoming, Commencement, and campus celebrations of Asian festivals and holidays as opportunities for reassembly.
+Former students are important mentors for program participants, and frequently participate in all stages of the PacRim Program.